w3c/longtasks/loaf-explainer.md

     // which could be long before it was processed. firstUIEventTimestamp,

-    // The duration in milliseconds that the LoAF was blocking in practice.
-Since a LoAF can be consisted
+    // The duration in milliseconds that the animation frame was being blocked in practice.
-    // of more than one task, and those tasks are not necessarily long, only the long tasks (>50ms) are
+    // Given that LoAFs can contain multiple tasks, we consider the following as blocking durations:
-    // counted towards blocking duration.
-To account for the rendering time, which can be attributed to
+    // * Long tasks
-    // any of the tasks, the render duration is added to the duration of the longest task, so for the purpose
+    // * The longest task + the rendering time, if their sum exceeds the Long Task threshold of 50ms.
-    // of computing blockingTime it would become a long task if its duration + the render duration was > 50ms. blockingDuration,
+    // The blockingDuration would be the sum of those long task durations, with 50ms subtracted form each. blockingDuration,

     // A list of long scripts that were executed over the course of the long frame.
 Scripts reported